Working Group Lead: Prof. Nick Beresford (UK Centre for Ecology & Hydrology, United Kingdom)

 Working Group Overview

-There is a need to be able to predict radionuclide activity concentrations in foodstuffs for (i) assessments of planned releases of radioactivity and also existing exposures, and (ii) emergency planning and management.
+There is a need to be able to predict radionuclide activity concentrations in foodstuffs for: (i) assessments of planned releases of radioactivity; (ii) existing contamination situations to guide and complement monitoring; and (iii) emergency planning and management.
 In some exposure scenarios, the transfer of radionuclides through the food chain to consumers represents a major contribution to dose.
 For instance, it was necessary to impose remediation measures (or countermeasures) to reduce exposure via contaminated foodstuffs across a number of European countries following the Chernobyl accident.
 However, there are considerable uncertainties associated with radioecological simulation models used to predict the transfer of radionuclides along food chains.

 Working Group Activities